beardicus/line-us/README.md

 The Line-us machine has no buffer, and will only acknowledge one command at a time.
 This library uses a queue to buffer commands and ensure that only one is sent at a time.

+The Line-us machine relies on TCP for buffering.
+Historically it was recommended to only send one command at a time so this library uses a queue to buffer commands.
+With Line-us firmware 3.0.0 or greater that restriction has been relaxed and there is now a `concurrency` parameter.

 Before starting the queue you could pre-fill it with all the commands for a drawing, or you may want to start it right away and use it just as a buffer while you send commands in "real-time".
 You can pause, resume, and clear the queue.

 ### `.start()`